Skip to main content

 Fed Challenge

 The College Fed Challenge is an annual monetary policy competition sponsored by the Federal Reserve.
-Five of the twelve Federal Reserve districts participate in the currently virtual competition.
+Five of the twelve Federal Reserve districts regularly participate in the competition.
 Schools in the other seven districts are combined into an at-large district.

-The first round of Boston district competition was held on October 14.
-Eighteen teams were divided into three brackets of six teams.
-Bentley’s bracket included Dartmouth, Babson, Middlebury, Roger Williams, and Holy Cross.
-The top two teams from each bracket then advanced to the regional final round on October 16.
+The first round of the 2025 Regional Competition for the Boston District was held virtually on October 24th.
+Twenty-six teams were divided into six brackets.
+Bentley’s bracket included Merrimack College, Northshore Community College, and Connecticut College.
+The top team from each bracket then advanced to the final round of the Regional Competition on October 31st, held in person at the Federal Reserve Bank of Boston.

-Bentley and Dartmouth were joined by Northeastern, Tufts, Yale, and Harvard in the regional final.
-Each of the six teams again gave their presentation and took questions from a panel of judges from the Boston Fed.
+Bentley was joined by Northeastern, Yale, Harvard, Babson, and Boston University in the regional final.
+Each of the six teams delivered their presentation and responded to questions from a panel of judges from the Boston Fed.
+In the end, Bentley earned an Honorable Mention while Harvard advanced to represent the Boston District in the National Competition in November.
+Harvard went on to earn second place while Pace University earned the title of National Champion.

 Bentley's Team